Deaadman/ItemRarities/Information/PatchNotes.md

 - Removed `using static ItemRarities.Main;` from `ItemRarities.cs` as it was no longer being used.

 ### Fixed
-- Fixed rarities not showing for certain items within the `Cooking` UI.
 - Fixed `Non-nullable field` warning by initializing the `LocalizationManager` field directly.
 - Fixed `Use compound assignment` warning by supressing it, as it's a false-positive.
 - Fixed `Remove unused parameter` warning by supressing it, as if it is deleted it created a bunch of issues.